CDR plasma model

 where \(p_X\) is the partial pressure of a species \(X\) and \(\lambda\) is the same input parameter as in the Helmholtz reconstruction.

-These are specified through fields neutral
+These are specified through fields neutral and lambda as follows:

 {"photon species":